Devanshicode/rhcsa-linux-journey/Day -1 Navigation/Thinking_questions.md

-## Questions I thought and its Solution
+##  Thinking Questions and Practical Insights

-### Q1: Why does `cp --parents` preserve structure but normal `cp` doesn't?
-What is `cp` actually doing differently?
+### Q1: Why does 'cp --parents' preserve structure but normal 'cp' doesn't?
+What is 'cp' actually doing differently?

 **Answer:**

-When I first used cp, I assumed it would automatically remember where files came from.
-Then I realized that normal cp only copies the file itself and ignores its original location.
+When I first used 'cp', I assumed it would automatically remember where files came from.
+Then I realized that normal 'cp' only copies the file itself and ignores its original location.
 If multiple files have the same name, they can end up mixed together in one folder.

-What surprised me was the --parents option.
-It tells cp to recreate the complete path of the file inside the backup directory.
+What surprised me was the '--parents' option.
+It tells 'cp' to recreate the complete path of the file inside the backup directory.
 This makes the backup much more organized and easier to restore later.

-I now understand that normal cp focuses only on the file, while cp --parents focuses on both the file and its original location.
+I now understand that normal 'cp' focuses only on the file, while 'cp --parents' focuses on both the file and its original location.

 ---

-### Q2: rm -rf has no undo — what does this teach me about how Linux trusts its users vs Windows which asks "Are you sure?"
+### Q2: 'rm -rf' has no undo — what does this teach me about how Linux trusts its users vs Windows which asks "Are you sure?"

 **Answer:**

-When I first learned that rm -rf has no undo option, I thought Linux was being risky.
+When I first learned that 'rm -rf' has no undo option, I thought Linux was being risky.
 I was used to Windows moving deleted files to the Recycle Bin or showing confirmation messages.

 After using Linux more, I understood that Linux follows a different philosophy.
 It assumes that if a user runs a command, they know what they are doing.
 The system trusts the user and does not add extra confirmation steps.

 This also taught me why Linux administrators are always careful before running commands as root.
-A single wrong path in `rm -rf` can delete important files instantly.
+A single wrong path in 'rm -rf' can delete important files instantly.
 In real cloud environments, this is why engineers create backups before making major changes.
 The system gives you power, but it also expects responsibility.

 ---

-### Q3: `find` uses `-mtime` for time and `-name` for filename — how would I combine BOTH in one command to find `.conf` files modified in the last 7 days?
+### Q3: 'find' uses '-mtime' for time and '-name' for filename — how would I combine BOTH in one command to find '.conf' files modified in the last 7 days?

 **Answer:**